Prison Legal News:

 by John E. Dannenberg

-Reversing the U.S. District Court (D. Colo.), the Tenth Circuit U.S. Court of Appeals held that a review of the record showed that female prisoners alleging sexual assault by Huerfano County Jail (Colorado) sheriffs ...
+Reversing the U.S. District Court (D. Colo.), the Tenth Circuit U.S. Court of Appeals held that a review of the record showed that female prisoners alleging sexual assault by Huerfano County Jail (Colorado) sheriffs deputies had ...

 Prisoner Suit Alleging Sexual Assault By Colorado Sheriffs Staff Reinstated